beahunt3r/Threat-Hunting-and-Detection/Command and Control/Suspicious Network Beacons - Microsoft Defender.md

 //
 // Read the blog to understand how this query works and how to analyze the results.
 // This query may not be able to detect beacons that have large sleep values like 6h-1d.
 Refactoring and additional analysis are required.
+// WARNING!: Since MDE doesn't log every single network connection, there is a chance of FALSE NEGATIVES.
 //
 // Query parameters:
 let starttime = 1d;